A Last Chance for Resistance: Chris Hedges

 Trump, like all despots, has no real ideology.
 His crusade against Wall Street, including Goldman Sachs, and the billionaire class during the presidential election campaign vanished the moment he took office.
 He has appointed five former Goldman Sachs employees to high posts in his administration.
 His budget will bleed the poor, the working class and the middle class and swell the bank accounts of the oligarchs.
 He is calling for abolishing the Corporation for Public Broadcasting and the National Endowment for the Arts and the cutting of programs that provide legal service to low-income people and grants to libraries and museums.
 If Trump’s budget is approved by Congress, there will not even be a pretense of civil society.
 Trump and his family will profit from his presidency.
 Corporations will profit from his presidency.
 Wall Street will profit from his presidency.
 And the people will be made to pay.

 Despots demand absolute loyalty.
-It is why they place family members in the inner circles.
+This is why they place family members in the inner circles.
 The Romanian dictator Nicolae Ceausescu, whose vanity rivaled that of Trump, and Iraqi strongman Saddam Hussein filled their governments with their children, siblings, nephews, nieces and in-laws and rounded out their inner courts with racists, opportunists and thugs of the kind that now populate the White House.

 “President Trump’s point man on Israeli-Palestinian negotiations is a longtime Trump Organization lawyer with no government or diplomatic experience,” reads the opening paragraph of a New York Times article headlined “Prerequisite for Key White House Posts: Loyalty, Not Experience.”
 “His liaison to African-American leaders is a former reality-TV villain with a penchant for résumé inflation.
 And his Oval Office gatekeeper is a bullet-headed former New York City cop best known for smacking a protester on the head.”